Basti2502/Makrokeypad/README.md

 2. Make sure you have installed the requiered libarys (Adafruit_HID) on your cicutpy.

-3. Download the Folder "gen", extract it and put it in the Download folder.
+3. Download the Folder `gen`, extract it and put it in the Download folder.

-4. Run file "Step 1"
+4. Run file `Step 1`

 5. Type in your Keycodes